 - Ninety-nine percent of the area’s 185,000 orphans and other vulnerable children were receiving support services by 2015.

 Addressing health from every angle

-Together, these efforts are transforming health and empowering communities in Western Kenya, and building the foundation for sustainable and lasting change.
+We link these services to one another and to the larger health system to magnify their impact and make the most of limited resources.
+Together, our efforts are transforming health care and empowering people and communities in Western Kenya, building the foundation for lasting change.